Cphdat3sem2018f/week5-REST-JSON/A/README.md

 ## Learning Objectives
 After this week, you should:
-  * Understand the principles of RESTful APIs.
+  * Understand the principles of RESTful APIs
   * Be able to implement a REST API using Java's JAX-RX API
-  * Be able to implement a JSON API in java, using google's GSON library.
+  * Be able to implement a JSON API in java, using google's GSON library
   * Be able to handle both success and error responses in a REST API

 ## Business competences
-REST has become the current standard for designing web APIs, and is used for virtually everything on the internet.
+REST has become the current standard for designing web APIs, and is used for virtually everything on the internet

-These lessons will provide the student with the necessary background to build RESTful APIs in java.
+These lessons will provide the student with the necessary background to build RESTful APIs in java

 ## Exercises
   * [Exercise Day1]() Rest principles
-  * [Exercise Day2]() REST api with DTOs
+  * [Exercise Day2]() REST API with DTOs
   * [Exercise Day3]() Error handling
   * [StudyPoint Exercise]()